joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 }

 func ExpandKey(inputKey []byte) [176]byte {
-  var expandedKeys [176]byte
+  var expandedKey [176]byte
-  // first 16 bytes of the expandedKeys should be the same 16 as the original key for i := 0; i < 16; i++ {
+  // first 16 bytes of the expandedKey should be the same 16 as the original key for i := 0; i < 16; i++ {
-    expandedKeys[i] = inputKey[i]
+    expandedKey[i] = inputKey[i]
   }
-  var bytesGenerated int = 16 // needs to get to 176 to fill expandedKeys with 11 keys, one for every round. var rconIteration int = 1 var temp [4]byte
+  var bytesGenerated int = 16 // needs to get to 176 to fill expandedKey with 11 keys, one for every round. var rconIteration int = 1 var temp [4]byte

   for bytesGenerated < 176{
-    // Read 4 bytes for use in keyExpansionCore copy(temp[:], expandedKeys[bytesGenerated-4:bytesGenerated])
+    // Read 4 bytes for use in keyExpansionCore copy(temp[:], expandedKey[bytesGenerated-4:bytesGenerated])

     if bytesGenerated % 16 == 0 {    // Keys are length 16 bytes so every 16 bytes generated, expand.
       temp = keyExpansionCore(temp, rconIteration)